-The term “brain surgery” refers to various medical procedures that involve repairing structural problems with the brain.
+The term “brain surgery” refers to various medical procedures that involve repairing structural problems in the brain.

 There are numerous types of brain surgery.
 The type used is based on the area of the brain and condition being treated.
-Advances in medical technology let surgeons operate on portions of the brain without a single incision near the head.
+Advances in medical technology have enabled surgeons to operate on portions of the brain without a single incision near the head.

 Brain surgery is a critical and complicated process.
 The type of brain surgery done depends highly on the condition being treated.
-For example, a brain aneurysm is typically repaired using an endoscope, but if it has ruptured, a craniotomy may be used.
+For example, a brain aneurysm is typically repaired using an endoscope.
+If it has ruptured, a craniotomy may be used.
 Surgeons, to be as careful and thorough as possible, treat each surgery on a case-by-case basis.

 Brain surgery is done to correct physical abnormalities in the brain.
 This can be due to birth defect, disease, injury, or other problems.

-Brain surgery may be necessary if you have any of the following conditions in or around the brain:
+You may need brain surgery if you have any of the following conditions in or around the brain:

 - abnormal blood vessels